hRun/SA-haveibeenpwned/README.md

 ## History

+### v1.2.3

+* Updated Splunk Python SDK to v1.6.15, removing a bug which can cause Splunk instances to hang

 ### v1.2.2

 * Fixed a bug where the Splunk search would fail if a paste was found for an account but does not return a title or date